artefactual-sdps/enduro/docs/src/admin-manual/iac.md

 - Signout: `VITE_OIDC_BASE_URL` + `/user/signout-callback`

 The authorization flow will request the `openid email profile` scopes by default.
-If needed, `VITE_OIDC_EXTRA_SCOPES` can be used to request additional scopes separated by whitespace.
-Similarly, `VITE_OIDC_EXTRA_QUERY_PARAMS` can be set to specify further query string parameters to be including in the authorization request.
+If needed, `VITE_OIDC_SCOPES` can be used to replace those scopes.

+`VITE_OIDC_EXTRA_QUERY_PARAMS` can be set to specify further query string parameters to be including in the authorization request.
 E.g, when using Azure AD a resource parameter is required, or using Auth0 you may need to send an audience client ID.
-The expected format is key value pairs separated by `=` (`audience=cient-id`), if more than one parameter is needed they can be added separated by comma (`audience=cient-id,key=value`).
+The expected format is key-value pairs separated by `=` (`audience=client-id`), if more than one parameter is needed they can be added separated by comma (`audience=client-id,key=value`).

 The ABAC variables will work in the same way as they do in the API, they are explained in detail in the API configuration comments above.